plus-mobilitylab/netascore/README.md

 As NetAScore relies on great OpenSource software, we want to thank all contributors to these projects - especially PostgreSQL with PostGIS and OSGeo4W.

-We want to thank trafficon, City of Salzburg and the FFG for support through project funding that enabled research on the concepts of *bikeability* and *walkability* as well as the development of the NetAScore software.
+We want to thank TraffiCon GmbH and Triply GmbH for contracted research and development.
+Research on the concepts of *bikeability* and *walkability* as well as the development of the NetAScore software was made possible by SINUS (BMK, FFG No. 874070), POSITIM (BMK, FFG No. 873353) and On-Demand II (BMK & BMAW, FFG No. 880996).

 ## License